Frequently Asked Questions About Hypnosis

 Movies, television and books have created a number of myths around hypnotherapy.
 I’d like to share some of the most common questions about hypnosis and my take on them.

 Most people can, providing they are willing to follow my instructions and are ready to make the changes they want.

 Can I be made to say or do anything against my will in hypnosis?

 No, in hypnosis you are free to accept or reject any suggestion I give you.

-No one has ever gotten stuck in a hypnotic trance.
-If I left the room or stopped talking to you for an extended period of time, you would emerge on your own.
+Hypnosis works when you focus on my voice.
+This means that if I left the room or stopped talking to you for an extended period of time, you would emerge on your own.

 Absolutely not.
 Forget about what you’ve seen in movies, on television or read in fiction novels.
 Hypnosis is very safe.